alexwardcodes/Project1-Odyssey/README.md

 ## Description

-This project was assigned at the end of the second week of the SEI course.
-The aim of the project being to design a game from scratch within one week, working individually.
+This project was assigned at the end of the second week of General Assembly’s 3-month SEI (Software Engineering Immersive) course, in which I am studying the fundamentals of software engineering with the aim to launch a career in this sector.
+The aim of the project was to design a game from scratch within one week, working individually.
 I gave my project the name of **Odyssey**.

 ## Deployment link